Detailed Guide forBus Drivers, Transit and Intercity in San Diego County

 The job of Bus Driver may appeal to those who enjoy occupations involving practical, hands-on problems and solutions, and do not involve a lot of paperwork.
 This occupation also involves helping or providing service to others.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Bus Drivers, Transit and Intercity in California is $41,208 annually, or $19.81 hourly.
-The median wage for Bus Drivers, Transit and Intercity in San Diego County is $30,103 annually, or $14.48 hourly.
+The median wage in 2016 for Bus Drivers, Transit and Intercity in California was $41,208 annually, or $19.81 hourly.
+The median wage for Bus Drivers, Transit and Intercity in San Diego County was $30,103 annually, or $14.48 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Bus Drivers may expect to receive health and life insurance, sick leave, vacation, and pension plans.
 As an additional benefit, free transit passes may be given to all employees and their dependents.

 What Do Local Employers Say About Benefits?
 Of the 17 employers in San Diego County, most provide medical insurance, and many provide dental insurance, vacation, life insurance, and vision insurance benefits to Bus Drivers, Transit and Intercity who work full-time.

 Specific Benefits by Time Base